 Phone: (904) 241-9969

-The crossing of the St. Johns River by AIA may be made aboard an auto ferry run by the St. Johns River Ferry Service, a division of the Florida Department of Transportation.
+The crossing of the St. Johns River by AIA may be made aboard a car and passenger ferry run by the St. Johns River Ferry Service.
 Watch sea birds and an occasional group of porpoises as you cross the river.
-The fare is $3.50 each way for automobiles and $1.00 for pedestrians.
+The fare is $6.00 for automobiles and $1.00 for pedestrians and bicycles.
 The Ferry operates every day, including holidays.

 500 Wonderwood Drive

-Located on the sandy shores of the Atlantic Ocean, the park boasts sunny beaches, freshwater lakes and wooded campsites.
+Located on the sandy shores of the Atlantic Ocean, the park boasts 1.5 miles of beach, freshwater lakes and wooded campsites.
 Hanna Park's 60-acre freshwater lake is perfect for fishing, kayaking, paddle boats, and canoes.
-Lakeside picnic tables and grills are available and scenic trails surround the lake and wind through the lush green forest.
+Lakeside picnic tables and grills are available.
+Scenic trails, great for biking and hiking, surround the lake and wind through the lush green forest.
 The lake area includes a quarteracre water playground with colorful fountains and playful water-squirting devices.
+Also, one of the premier surfing spots, the Poles, is located on site.
 Open daily from 8 AM - 8 PM, April - October and 8 AM - 6 PM, November - March.

 10980 Heckscher Drive